Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/cv.md

     Automated the end to end Solution requirement of the product by configuring the device, passing the traffic streams, and performing the test scenarios.

     Handled different Layer Suites(L2, L3) and Verticals based on the customer deployment scenarios in the single script file.

+    Automated the Ixia traffic profiles based on the requirement of the test scenarios.

     Pushed the testsuite end results to the DB and notified the WebEx teams with testsuite summary table with all the traffic statistics.